“Radon Testing Portland team can help you in controlling and managing your radon testing needs and services with proven, cost-effective techniques.”

 WHAT IS A RADON?

-Radon Portland is an inert, colorless and odorless, naturally-occurring radioactive gas that can cause lung cancer.
+Radon is an inert, colorless and odorless, naturally-occurring radioactive gas that can cause lung cancer.
 In fact, Radon is the leading cause of lung cancer for nonsmokers and the second leading cause of lung cancer for the general population.
 As a noble gas, it is naturally in the atmosphere in trace amounts.
 It surrounds every one of us as part of the air we breathe.
 So outdoors, radon is generally not a health issue, as it disperses rapidly.
 However, exposure inside homes, schools and workplaces can be deadly.
 The dilemma begins when Portland radon gas is trapped indoors after it enters buildings through cracks and other holes in the foundation.
-Fortunately, indoor radon can be controlled and managed with proven, cost-effective techniques which our Radon Mitigation Portland team can help you with.
+Fortunately, indoor radon can be controlled and managed with proven, cost-effective techniques which our Radon Testing Portland team can help you with.
 But first, let us tackle more details about radon and its effect on us, our family, our business and our surroundings.